-For a moment, the kiss stayed easy, gentle and then Dean responded, wrapping his arms around her, pulling her against his chest as the kiss deepened.
-Lisa breathed a sigh of relief against him, opening herself to him as he kissed her, a pool of warmth coming to life in the pit of her stomach before he suddenly broke it, pulling away.
-Lisa stared at him when he stepped back, giving her an uneasy smile and her throat tightened when he stared at the wall instead of looking at her.
+The kiss stayed easy, gentle… and then Dean responded, wrapping his arms around her, pulling her against his chest, deepening the kiss.
+Lisa breathed a sigh of relief, opening herself to him, a pool of warmth coming to life in the pit of her stomach.
+She felt his body hardening, felt his hands pulling her closer before he suddenly stopped, breaking away.
+Lisa's insides turning to ice again when he stepped back, giving her his customary ‘I’m good’ smile and her throat tightened when he went back to staring at the wall instead of looking at her.

 “I’ll be up in a minute,” he said before heading into the kitchen.

-Buffy’s eyes ticked back to the kitchen, watching him through the partially closed blinds as he grabbed a glass and pulled down a large glass bottle of amber liquid from on top of the fridge.
-Shifting her shoulders in her jacket, Buffy watched him pour a glass but he didn’t drink it.
-Instead, he stared at the table and she imagined this was the point she should feel bad for him.
-Feel bad that he was one of them now and apparently it wasn’t all candy canes and popcorn.
+She watched him pour a glass but he didn’t drink it.
+Instead he stared at the table and she imagined this was the point where she should feel bad for him.
+Cue the sappy music.
+Feel bad that he was one of them now and apparently it wasn’t all candy canes and lollipops.

-A long moment passed by when he finally drank what he had poured before moving to check the locks on the window she was currently staring through.
+A long moment passed by before he finally drank what he had poured.

 Thoughts, intrigues, questions, concerns...?
 Feedback appreciated!
 Thank you!